AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 ![Video Multi View Window adding a stream](/docs/images/Video-Multi-View-Window-adding-a-stream.png)

-The context button \[Change Layout\] gives you various possible layouts of multiple screens.
-The \[Titles Shown\] button toggles to show or hide the stream titles at the bottom of the views.
+The context button <Keys.SoftKey>Change Layout</Keys.SoftKey> gives you various possible layouts of multiple screens.
+The <Keys.SoftKey>Titles Shown</Keys.SoftKey> button toggles to show or hide the stream titles at the bottom of the views.

 ![Video Multi View Window laout options](/docs/images/Video-Multi-View-Window-laout-options.png)